-We’ve partnered with the MN DNR, Burntside Lake Association, Pelican Lakeshore Owners Association, Vermilion Lake Association, White Iron Chain of Lakes Association, Fayal Township, the City of Gilbert, and Voyageurs National Park to offer watercraft inspection and decontamination services on 10 different lakes.
-Funding is provided by St. Louis County AIS Prevention Program.
+We’ve partnered with the MN DNR, Lake SWCD, Burntside Lake Association, Pelican Lakeshore Owners Association, Vermilion Lake Association, White Iron Chain of Lakes Association, Fayal Township, the City of Gilbert, and Voyageurs National Park to offer watercraft inspection and decontamination services as many as 22 different lakes.
+Funding is provided by St. Louis County AIS Prevention Program and Lake SWCD.

-Watercraft inspectors are trained and certified by the MN DNR to visually and tactilely inspect watercraft for aquatic invasive species (AIS) or anything else that could potentially spread AIS, such as water, mud, plants or other debris.
+Watercraft inspectors are trained and certified by the MN DNR to visually and tactilely inspect watercraft for aquatic invasive species (AIS) or other foreign matter that could potentially spread AIS, such as water, mud, plants or other debris.
 Inspectors educate boaters about the issues and impacts of AIS and inform boaters of the laws regarding AIS transportation.
 Inspectors also demonstrate to boaters how to inspect and remove AIS from boating equipment prior to leaving the lake access.
 Most inspections are quick, taking less than three minutes.
 However, if decontamination is required, boaters will be delayed.
-Inspectors are stationed at public and private accesses around Bear Island, Birch, Burntside, Crane, Ely, Gilbert-Pit, Kabetogama, Pelican, Shagawa and Vermilion Lakes from Walleye Fishing Opener through mid-late October annually.
+Inspectors are stationed at public and private accesses around various lakes through early October annually.

-Decontamination services are offered at no charge to watercraft owners.
-Watercraft users can get their boat, canoe, kayak, jet ski, etc. decontaminated in 10-30 minutes.
-It’s a voluntary process but according to state law, watercraft found with AIS must be decontaminated before launching.
-These decontamination units are staffed May through mid-September annually.
+FREE decontamination services are offered around northern St. Louis County and the State.
+A decontamination consists of a hot water soak with temperatures of 120°F for 2 minutes or 140°F for 10 seconds.
+If needed, a high-pressure spray will be used to remove attached material.
+Lake and river users can get their boat, canoe, kayak, jet ski, or any other water related equipment decontaminated in 10-30 minutes.
+Decontaminations are often a voluntary process but according to state law, watercraft and equipment found with AIS or standing water must be decontaminated before launching.
+These decontamination units are staffed May through September/October annually.
 Check out the Decon Site map for locations and times.

 Watercraft Inspection and Decontamination Program 2019